 The Maine Human Rights Act makes it illegal for an employer to discriminate on the basis of race, color, sex, sexual orientation, age, physical or mental disability, genetic pre-disposition, religion, ancestry or national origin.

 The Maine Human Rights Act also prohibits discrimination because of filing a claim or asserting a right under the Worker's Comp.
 Act or retaliation under the Whistleblower's Act.

-Maine law protects workers under 40 in age discrimination cases, unlike the federal Age Discrimination in Employment Act (ADEA) which covers only workers over 40.
+Maine law protects workers in discrimination cases regardless of age, unlike the federal Age Discrimination in Employment Act (ADEA) which covers only workers over 40.
 Maine law also permits all workers who prevail in age cases to recover compensatory (emotional pain and suffering) and punitive damages (damages intended to punish the employer), which are not allowed under federal law in age discrimination cases.

 2. How do I file a discrimination claim in Maine?

 In Maine, a discrimination claim can be filed either with the state administrative agency, the Maine Human Rights Commission (MHRC) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.